 SAIL - Seminars in Advanced Interdisciplinary Learning

-Funded by a generous grant from The Andrew W. Mellon Foundation, the SAIL project consists of five annual seminars.
-Each of the seminars includes a ten-day, intensive off-campus study experience held at a site that offers rich resources for multi-disciplinary lessons about the topic.
+Funded by a generous grant from The Andrew W. Mellon Foundation, the SAIL program consists of five annual seminars.
+Each of the seminars includes an intensive ten-day, on-site seminar at a site that offers rich resources for multidisciplinary lessons about the topic.
 The off-campus sites for the five seminars will alternate between domestic and international locations.

-- Mediterranean Trivium: Earth, Sea, & Culture - This seminar will hold its onsite component in Italy during summer 2013, with curricular development continuing throughout the 2013-14 academic year.
+- 2013: Mediterranean Trivium: Earth, Sea, & Culture in Italy — This seminar held its on-site component in Italy during summer 2013, with curricular development during the 2013-14 academic year.

 SAIL Seminar Goals